 7 Types Of Eczema: Causes, Symptoms, And Treatment

 If you or someone you love has eczema, you know that it can be a frustrating condition.
 But did you know that there are actually several different types of eczema?
-Did you also know that one out of five children are affected by eczema, and it often appears in adults, too?
+While multiple skin conditions fall under this category, they all have an itchy, inflamed rash in common.

 In this article, we’ll discuss the seven different types of eczema to help you understand what is happening on your or your little one’s skin and the best ways to treat it.

 But first, let’s look at what eczema is in general and how many people suffer from this skin condition.